rumblelabs/rac-it-up/Slides.md

 ^ Could use `map:` and receive and unpack a tuple to operate on.
 ^ This is a common use case though, `combineLatest:reduce:` will take a block with as many arguments as input signals

-The `combineLatest:` operator takes an array
+The `combineLatest:` operator takes an array of signals So, `reduce:` maps a tuple to block arguments

-Variable length

-So, `reduce:` needs a tuple
+^ tag: 3

 ***